 The Assessor offers its employees participation in the Louisiana Deferred Compensation Plan adopted by the Louisiana Deferred Compensation Commission and established in accordance with Internal Revenue Code Section 457.
 The plan, available to all Assessor employees, permits the employees to defer a portion of their salary until future years along with a matching contribution by the Assessor if so elected.
 The deferred compensation is not available to employees until termination, retirement, death, or proof of hardship.
-Total matching contribution paid by the Assessor's office for the years ending December 31, 2019, 2018 and 2017 were \$70,783, \$70,199, and \$68,449, respectively.
-Complete disclosures relating to the Plan are included in the separately issued audit report for the Plan, available from the Louisiana Legislative Auditor, Post Office Box 94397, Baton Rouge, Louisiana 70804-9397.
+Total matching contribution paid by the Assessor's office for the years ending December 31, 2021, 2020 and 2019 were \$72,885, \$70,899, and \$70,783, respectively.
+Complete disclosures relating to the Plan are included in the separately issued audit report for the Plan, available from the Louisiana Legislative Auditor, www.lla.la.gov.